 Step 2.
 Remove the back of the frame and take out the sample picture or sheet of paper in it.

 Step 3.
 Using the sample paper as a template, cut your scrapbook paper to the same size.
 If you’re making a personalized dry erase board, print and cut your paper to fit the frame.

 Step 4.
 Put the paper in the frame (pattern side down) and close up the back.

 Step 5.
 (Optional) Hot glue a magnet to the side of your frame.
 I like to do this because we’re always losing our dry erase markers, and keeping the marker with the frame prevents that.
 With a magnet on the frame, you can attach the magnetic dry erase marker right to the frame.

 Isn’t it cute?
 It only took me five minutes to make!

-I plan to attach this DIY dry erase board to Alexander’s bedroom door so he sees it often.
+I plan to attach this DIY dry erase board to Alexa’s bedroom door so she sees it often.
 Naturally, I will put new messages on it.
-He’s at that difficult tween stage in which it’s apparently no longer cool to snuggle with mom or show lots of affection, so I think something like this is a way for me to show him I still think he’s awesome.
+She’s at that difficult tween stage in which it’s apparently no longer cool to snuggle with mom or show lots of affection, so I think something like this is a way for me to show her I still think he’s awesome.